-The ruins of the original tower, such as the base of St George’s Tower, still stands and the crypt is preserved and may be visited.
+The ruins of the original tower, such as the base of St George’s Tower, still stand and the crypt is preserved and may be visited.

 The following section will provide many fun and interesting activities you can enjoy for free in Oxford.

 Don’t forget to check our other sections for ideas such as a self-guided Harry Potter tour, a trip to the Bodleian Libraries, and architecture sightseeing.

 There are some historic and beautiful churches in Oxford, and each of them offers a free Choral Evensong performance throughout the week.

 One of the most popular options is Christ Church Cathedral, which provides this service every night.

 New College Chapel is another favorite location for this activity, and they have performances every night except Wednesday.

 Alternatively, you may also want to consider going to Magdalen College Chapel, which offers Choral Evening Prayer every day except Sunday.

 Each location is free to visit and you can expect Evensong to begin at 18:00 (6 pm).

 As we explained in our top 10 section, there are actually several museums that you can visit for free in Oxford.